PengNi/ccsmethphase/README.md

 ## TODO
   - input format -> `group_id    type(hifi/subreads)    file_abs_path`
   - have tested docker on cpu, singularity on cpu/gpu/cpu-in-gpu-machine; did not test docker on gpu/cpu-in-gpu-machine yet
+  - make demo-data and its config as a `test` profile
+  - complete --help/-h option